vhl/aws-intro-serverless-course/README.md

 * Click "Create table"
 * Enter "images" in the "Table Name" field
 * Enter "s3Object" in the "Primary key" field
-* Select the "Add sort key" checkbox
-* Enter "timestamp" into the new text field
-* Select "Number" from the dropdown to the right of the text field
 * Click "Create"

 Create the `reactions` table: